cstubben/pmcXML/README.md

 	[1] "BPSS0417" "BPSS0418" "BPSS0419" "BPSS0420" "BPSS0421" "BPSS0422" "BPSS0423" "BPSS0424" "BPSS0425" "BPSS0426" "BPSS0427" "BPSS0428" "BPSS0429"

 The `findTags` function extracts tags and expands ranges using the pmcText or pmcTable output or directly from the XML file.
-The resulting data.frame includes
+The resulting data.frame includes the PMC id, section, locus tag, flag indicating if tags was indirectly cited within a range, and the citation (sentence or collapsed row).

 	x <- findTags(x1, bplocus, prefix = "BPS[SL]" , suffix= "[abc]")
 	[1] "9 matches"